test-denar/portal/src/pages/self/empowerment.md

       Prescriptive Pathogenesis (from the Greek πάθος pathos = passion, disease and γένεσις genesis =birth), is a form of Intuitive Guidance, that is based on our Reflexes - surrounding the Source and Resources of our Problems.
-Our Prescriptions are based upon:
+Our Prescriptions are based upon our:
     grid_items:
       - type: grid_item
         title: Self-Description